 What are the symptoms of lymphocytic colitis?

-The main symptom of lymphocytic colitis is watery diarrhea.
-This diarrhea does not have blood.
+The main symptom of lymphocytic colitis is chronic watery diarrhea.
+This diarrhea doesn't have blood.
 You may have several of these watery bowel movements each day.
 This may last for weeks or months.
 For most people, this diarrhea goes away for a while, but then it comes back later.

 Other symptoms of lymphocytic colitis may include: